UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 # Introduction

 A laser cutter emits high powered light in order to cut or engrave a target material.
-Power levels can vary from very small at around or less than 1 watt (w) through to extremely large at several kilowatt (kw).
+Power levels can vary from very small at around or less than 1 watt (w) through to extremely large at several kilowatts (kw).

 This document aims to summarise the hardware options available in considering purchase and maintenance of machines less than 200w as these are the machines most commonly found in hackspaces.